Milorad Mitrović (poet): Biography

 He was born in Belgrade in February 1867, and was educated at the grammar school there.
-He graduated from law school at Belgrade's Grande école (Velika Škola), and was called to the bar in 1891.
+He graduated from law school at Belgrade's Velika škola, and was called to the bar in 1891.
 Mitrović was appointed to the courthouse in Užice.
 He also served in the same capacity in Čačak, Mionica, Smederevo and Knjaževac, and became a judge in 1897.
 He was relieved of his duties the following year, for political reasons.

 Under the new administration in 1900 he accepted the appointment of judge in Šabac, and later was named secretary of the Appeal Court in Belgrade.
 In the discharge of his important duties he greatly endeared himself to the Serbian people.
 The spirit in which he acted and the aims which he steadily set before himself contributed to the allaying of party animosities, to the promotion of a willing submission to the laws, to the property of trade and to the extension and improvement of education.
 Concerning the great issues of the day, his views were opposed to those of the government.
 This led to his recall by the government in 1903, a step which proved deeply unpopular.
 He pleaded for justice, and that same year he was reinstated as secretary of the Appeal Court.

 He was secretary of the Appeal Court when he died on 15 May 1907, a victim of tuberculosis.